Literacy and typing challenges

-Yet another issue is our reliance on automatic spelling and grammar checkers.
 Even as I write this, I’m always on the lookout for the little wavy lines that help me correct my awful spelling.
 Although you can use software to help correct errors in code, these applications are often quite complicated and unsuited for beginners.
-This means that learners have to become accustomed to their capitalisation errors not being recognised until they run their programs and look at the errors.
-Some of the rules of Python, for instance, are somewhat counterintuitive.
-For example, you write
+This means that learners have become accustomed to not recognising errors, such as a missing capital letter, until after they run their programs.
+Some of the rules of Python are somewhat counter-intuitive.
+For example, writing:

 while True: and not

 There can also be problems relating to a learner’s literacy.
 Even without learning difficulties such as dyslexia and dyscalculia, many young learners are unable to recognise the difference between

 For I in ragne 5: when they first type the line.
 Even the best programmers will occasionally make mistakes, such as typing